Enigmas on Magic Squares: win €8,000 and 12 bottles of champagne!!!

 Pour La Science website

-Many thanks to the numerous people, magazines and websites for announcing the contest after receiving the press release sent April 6th 2010, in particular, by chronological order:
+Many thanks to the numerous people, magazines and websites for announcing the contest after receiving the press release sent April 6th 2010, in particular, in chronological order:

 In advance, sorry to others of whom I am not aware, but I also thank them!

-And also, for their report of the solutions found by Toshihiro Shirakawa, thanks to:
+And also, for reporting the solutions found by Toshihiro Shirakawa, thanks to:

 With this Japanese paper in Sugaku Seminar, I know now that my name is written that way in katakana:

-Thanks Toshihiro for detailing me these characters of my name.
+Thanks to Toshihiro for identifying the characters of my name.
 Amusing: the numbers being the only characters that we can easily read, we may deduct that this paragraph probably says that in 2010, in April (4), I submitted 12 enigmas, prizes totaling 8000 euros, each being from 100 to 1000 euros.
 Am I right?

 Return to the home page http://www.multimagie.com